How to Switch Multifamily Utility Billing Companies: 3 Steps

-Sometimes the RBC (read, bill, collect) company isn’t forthcoming with the reimbursement checks.
+Sometimes, the RBC (read, bill, collect) company isn’t forthcoming with the reimbursement checks.
 Or maybe they’re not invoicing at all.
 Maybe a lack of transparency or service is causing headaches for management and ownership.

 Whatever the cause, a rocky relationship between RBC and property ownership can crush cost recovery and impact the property’s bottom line.
 To get control of the situation, you’ll need to switch utility billing companies quickly and start recovering costs as soon as possible.